-Under the equity method, the Foundation obtains regular valuations as well as audited financial statements to determine the adjustment required to either revalue or record its share of gains and losses on its investments.
-The Foundation records unrealized gains or losses throughout the life of the investment and realized gains or losses upon liquidation or sale, which are included within programmatic income, net on the consolidated statements of activities.
+Under the equity method, the Foundation obtains regular valuations as well as audited financial statements to determine the adjustment required to revalue its share of gains and losses on its investments.

 The measurement alternative is used for certain equity investments without a readily determinable fair value that do not qualify for the equity method.
 Under this method, the Foundation recognizes the cost of its investment as an asset, adjusts for any changes resulting from observable price changes for identical or similar investments of the same issuer, and evaluates the investment annually for impairment.